27 Marketing Portfolio Examples (And Why They Work in 2026)

 Even though she added more text to the top, everything is still easy to find and navigate, while still underlining her expertise.

-20. Krista Rich
+26. Krista Rich

 Krista is a social media marketer —but also a stylist and a communication specialist.
 Her portfolio aims to showcase her creativity and communication skills, which she does perfectly through her 4 projects.

-You can see elements of fashion and styling in the features Instagram posts and the Sundress Boutique project, while her communication and marketing skills shine through in all of her projects.
+You can see elements of fashion and styling in the features of Instagram posts and the Sundress Boutique project, while her communication and marketing skills shine through in all of her projects.

 By choosing these specific pieces of work for her portfolio, she also shows the versatility of her work: she’d done collaborations with brands in the fitness, telecommunications, and even in the car parts industry.

-21. Julia Deischl
+27. Julia Deischl

 You know the drill by now and probably expect what we’re going to say.
 Julia starts out with a strong headline clearly telling readers what she’s all about.
 Just by first glance, we know she has 3+ years of experience in the digital marketing and social media space.